ampl/ampl.github.io/docs/source/solvers/gurobi/gurobiasl.md

                  For problems with integer variables and quadratic constraints, solnsens = 0 is quietly assumed.

+solutiontarget   Specifies the solution targetfor linear programs (LP):
+                        -1 = automatic (default)
+                        0 = primal and dual optimal and basic 1 = primal and dual optimal.

 sos              whether to honor declared suffixes .sosno and .ref describing
                  SOS sets:
                         0 = no